 That was Tony Benn’s favourite maxim, of course.
 But Benn was wrong.
 Without the political life he and Powell jointly breathed into it, the referendum of 1975 might never have happened.
 And had the electorate not regarded those two as divisive and extreme, had it not preferred instead to place its trust in the pragmatic, reassuring Wilson, the campaign to keep Britain in the Common Market might have been lost.

-It is therefore to be regretted that this referendum is taking place when the anti-political mood is so strong; and that both sides appear evenly matched in terms of the public’s disaffection, and are equally unsuited to the task of answering so momentous a question.
+It is therefore to be regretted that this referendum is taking place when the anti-political mood is so strong, and that both sides appear evenly matched in terms of the public’s disaffection.
 Because come 23 June it will again be personality – not the rival camps’ spurious predictions for GDP, net migration, or peace in our time – that will determine the result.

 As I’ve argued previously, this referendum is a necessary corrective to the problem of legitimacy created by successive governments’ reluctance to put the decision on further EU integration to the people; without such elite distrust of the voters, the space occupied by UKIP and Conservative Eurosceptics might be far smaller.
 In practice, however, direct democracy has been exposed as inadequate to the task of deciding so large and complex a matter.

 Plebiscites may be an effective means of settling controversial, but relatively simple, moral questions – capital punishment, the legalisation of cannabis, abortion, gay marriage – or of validating constitutional change – devolution, reform of the House of Lords, proportional representation – but they fail on complex decisions.
 And that’s not simply because the information and expertise required to cast an ‘informed’ vote goes beyond the capability of the individual.
-In Britain, it is because our political culture, perhaps more than that of most liberal democracies, places considerable faith in representation.
+It is because our political culture places considerable faith in representation.
 Call it deference or apathy – perhaps even trust – but when we elect our MPs we expect them to get on with the business of enacting legislation without unduly bothering us.

 Yet on the crucial matter of Britain’s EU membership, this government has declined to govern.
 Worse, it has outsourced the task of resolving its own divisions to the people.
 And to my ears, that repeated cry for ‘more information’ sounds like an admission that we fear we’re not up to the job.